The objectives of the ESSA Fellowship program are to recognise:

 The following specific criteria must be met by applicants:

-- Full or Academic membership of ESSA for at least five continuous years and currently a member in good standing;
+- Full or Academic membership of ESSA for at least five years (not necessarily sequential) and currently a member in good standing;

 - Attendance at a minimum of one ESSA National (scientific) Conference in the past six years;